hansemannn/titanium_with_atom/README.md

 In Linux/OSX you open the .bashrc file and add the following aliases:

 ~~~
-alias tq='titanium build -p android  -T device --skip-js-minify'
+alias tq='ti build -p android  -T device --skip-js-minify'
+alias tbs='ti build -p android -K /home/user/keyfile.keystore -T dist-playstore'
 ~~~
-then you can just write "tq" to compile and install on your connected device
+then you can just write "tq" to compile and install on your connected device or write "tbs" to build an apk for the play store.

 ### TiShadow